Gobi1616/Datalogy_Final/README.md

-# Evaluating the Efeects of Certan Twitter Users on Stock Market
+# Corelation between Certain Twitter Users Tweets and Stock Prices
-Datalogy Final Project:
+Datalogy Final Project

 This is Mohammad's Line and creating a new branch